Transparent dark purple Insurte logo

 Depending on where you live, it’s very common to have to travel out of town for your visa appointment.
 Consulates, embassies, and visa centers are often located in major cities.

-At your visa appointment, you’ll also give your biometric data which includes your fingerprints, as well as an electronic signature and, sometimes, a digital photograph.
+At your visa appointment, you’ll also give your biometric data which includes your fingerprints.

 Step 5: Wait for your visa application to process

 Visa processing times vary depending on a variety of factors, such as the country you’re applying for, seasonality, and more.
-Typically, you should allow at least 15 days for processing, although it can take longer during busy periods, even multiple weeks.
+Typically, you should allow at least 15 days for processing.
+For long stay visas, application approval times vary and typically take longer, even multiple weeks.

 It’s highly recommended to start the visa application process as soon as possible.